capta1nseal/kood-sisu-demo/README.md

 There aren't just one way to do things and every company has their own way of doing things.
 Some guidelines are still useful when working with other people.

+## 3. Commit messages

+Commit messages are a way of telling what has been done.
+Well sure they are but why does it matter what I write in them?
+[More here](./src/Info/README-FOR-COMMITS.md)

+ # Exercises
+Totally optional and won't be graded in any way.

+# Feel free to come and discuss about the topics or coding related stuff.

 --------------------------------------------------------------------------------------------------------------------------------
 ### Extra
 >Below is the automatically generated README.md file